 The discoloration and holes in the teeth were identified as actual cavities by the child’s own dentist prior to the healing diet being commenced.

 The photos are taken at week 1, week 3, and week 6.
-Click here if you would like to see the specific dietary changes and recipe for the natural toothpaste that Kristin used with her 3 year old son.
+This article overviews the specific dietary changes and recipe for the natural toothpaste that Kristin used with her 3 year old son.

 As you can see below, the discoloration in these cavities remarkably disappears over a six week period and the holes in the enamel begin to fill in.